FOR NEWLY ADMITTED STUDENTS

 Orientation and Registration

 We will be holding several orientation meetings prior to the start of the semester, and you will recieve a link via e-mail to RSVP after you notify us of your intent to enroll.
 Reservations for orientation meetings are on a first-come, first-served basis, so please review your schedule and sign-up for a session you can attend.
-At orientation, you will meet key administrative staff and obtain important information about the school, graduate life, academic policies and career services, and obtain your Baruch Student ID card.
+At orientation, you will meet key administrative staff and obtain important information about the school, graduate life, academic policies and career services.

-You will be sent information regarding classes and registration after we receive your intent form, deposit, and have signed up for an orientation.
+Shortly after confirming that you will enroll, you will be sent information regarding classes and registration.
 Most classes take place in the evening, typically from 6-9pm.
 There are some afternoon and weekend classes as well.
 You will be able to register for full or part-time coursework depending on your preference and course availability.
 If you intend or anticipate having to secure loans to pay for your education, it is imperative that you complete the FAFSA.
 The code to send your information to Baruch is 007273.
 Seven to ten days after completing the FAFSA, call or visit the Office of Financial Aid to see for what types of aid you qualify for.

 Please make sure to add SPA.email@example.com to your address book to ensure receipt of all communication from the Office of Student Affairs and Graduate Admissions at the School of Public Affairs.

-All students who would like to transfer credits to Baruch from other institutions will need to provide the Office of Student Affairs, with syllabi, reading lists, and course descriptions for each course they would like us to consider, along with an official transcript.
+Students who would like to transfer credits to Baruch that have not already been applied to another degree will need to provide syllabi, reading lists, and course descriptions for each course they would like to be evaluated, along with official transcripts (if they were not previously provided in your SPA application).
+Students should contact SPA.Advisement@baruch.cuny.edu to begin the process.